sweet-tooth-clojure/todo-example/README.md

    for example by attaching event listeners to the window.
 Livereload can call `(ig/halt!)` on the system, giving each component to clean up after itself (remove its listeners) before code gets reloaded.
+3. Integrant makes it easier to code to interfaces.
+The nav handler component depends on a router, and by default it depends on a reitit router.
+However, you could provide a bidi or silk router instead, as long as it can conform to the same interface.
+(This isn't particular to the initialization process per se but I threw it in because why not!?)

 So that explains Integrant and how it fits into the app initialization process.
 Let's back up and look at what else we need examine: